scalableinternetservicesarchive/whispr/README.md

 ## Getting Started

-1. Use `./run build` to build the docker container for the app.
+1. Use `./run build` to build the docker container for postgres, and install packages for the app.
-    - TODO: for now, this step will fail at the end, as we don't have a `schema.rb` file.
-That's fine, though.
-The remaining steps will still work.
+    - TODO: there's some funkiness here with certain packages here, at least on my machine.
 2. Use `./run start` to run the app locally.
 It will be exposed at http://127.0.0.1:3000.
-3. Database migrations on startup must be done with commmand: `docker exec -d whispr_web_1 rails db:migrate RAILS_ENV=development`
+3. Database migrations on startup must be done with commmand: `bundle exec rails db:migrate RAILS_ENV=development`
 4. For further usage of `./run`, use `./run usage`.

-## NOTES:
-Without Docker, Need to Setup Postgresql Database MACOS: <br>
-brew install postgres<br>
-Need to have database server running with a Mac program like Postgres<br>
-Log into database and run: `create role whispr login createdb;`

 ## Testing